-- 1. Select the palette you wish to reorder. - 2.
-Do one of the following:
+- 1. Select the palette you wish to reorder.

+- 2. Do one of the following:

+- In the Palette list toolbar, click the Up

+or Down

+buttos.

 - From the Colour View menu, select Palettes > Move Up or Move Down.

 About Painting

 Harmony is optimized to ink and paint drawings efficiently.
 Since most of the drawings are vector-based, the colour zones are completely filled and there are no scattered spots left blank.
 Also, there are some actions that can be applied on an entire animation sequence at once, like dirt removal, some colour filling, line repainting, and so on.